Tetraselmis

 Tetraselmis is a genus of phytoplankton.
-Tetraselmis is a green algal genus within the order Chlorodendrales, and they are characterized by their intensely-colored green chloroplast, their flagellated cell bodies, the presence of a pyrenoid within the chloroplast, and a scale-produced thecal-wall.
+Tetraselmis is a green algal genus within the order Chlorodendrales, and they are characterized by their green chloroplast, their four-flagellate cell bodies, the presence of a pyrenoid within the chloroplast, and a scale-produced thecal-wall.
 Species within this genus are found in both marine and freshwater ecosystems across the globe; their habitat range is mainly limited by water depth due to their photosynthetic nature.
 Thus, they live in diverse water environments if enough nutrients and light are available for net photosynthetic activity.
 Tetraselmis species have proven to be useful for both research and industry.
 Tetraselmis species have been studied for understanding plankton growth rates, and recently a colonial species is being used to gain an understanding of multicellularity evolution.
 Additionally, many species are currently being examined for their use as biofuels due to their high lipid content.

 History

 The genus name was first presented to the scientific community in Germany in 1878 by F. von Stein.
-The genus Tetraselmis has undergone many taxonomic changes over the years, largely due to more advanced research techniques that have aided scientists in their classification.
-Many botanists have further contributed to the knowledge surrounding Tetraselmis, and have discovered many species within the genera.
-Some notable contributors include R.W.
-Butcher, T. Hori, R.E.
-Norris, and M. Chihara.
+The genus Tetraselmis has undergone several taxonomic changes, largely due to more advanced research techniques (such as electron microscopy) that have aided scientists in their classification.